Welcome to the Uncertainty Quantification in Computational Mechanics Group in the Department of Civil and Environmental Engineering at Duke University

 Some parts of this website are currently under construction: please check back for updates!

-Financial support from the National Science Foundation and Duke University is gratefully acknowledged.
+Financial support from Duke University, the National Science Foundation, the U.S. Naval Research Laboratory and Sandia National Laboratories is gratefully acknowledged.